timsong-cpp/papers/1964_casting_convertible_to_bool/casting_convertible_to_bool.md

 - Implementations, as well as generic code authors using standard library concepts, must now perform `bool` casts for correctness.
 The fact that these casts are only _sometimes_ required compounds the problem.
 - It's unclear how many will actually do so, given the unnatural verbosity of these casts, and the lack of these questionable types in the wild.
-In LWG discussion, at least one major implementation stated that they have never received a user complaint for not supporting such types, even as they added support for overloaded address-of and comma operators.
+In LWG discussion, a major implementation stated that they have never received a user complaint for not supporting such types, even as they added support for overloaded address-of and comma operators.
 The lack of such types in the wild also makes it easy to overlook the need for casting and difficult to test for missing casts.